sql-machine-learning/elasticdl/docs/tutorials/elasticdl_local.md

 kubectl logs elasticdl-test-mnist-worker-0 | grep "Loss"
 ```

-You will see following logs:
+We will see following logs:

 ```bash
 [2020-04-14 02:46:28,535] [INFO] [worker.py:879:_process_minibatch] Loss is 3.07190203666687